Lift-40/Exercise9/README.md

  1. There are a number of assumptions/conditions that must be true for the utilization and response time tests to be usable (The "simple task model").
 What are these assumptions?
 Comment on how realistic they are.
  2. Perform the utilization test for task set 2.
 Is the task set schedulable?
  3. Perform response-time analysis for task set 2.
 Is the task set schedulable?
 If you got different results than in 2), explain why.
- 4. (Optional) Draw a Gantt chart to show how task set 2 executes using rate monotonic priority assignment, and verify that your conclusions are correct.

 ###Formulas